 - Regular intake of the leaves in a limited quantity strengthen the nerves.

 - The plant paste, and juice are effective in mental weakness, and skin diseases.

 - The leaves has immunomodulator properties.
 Immunomodulator modifies the immune response or the functioning of the immune system (as by the stimulation of antibody formation or the inhibition of white blood cell activity).

-- The juice of plant shows good result in scrofula and syphilis.
+- The juice of the plant shows good result in scrofula, and syphilis.

 - It improves blood flow.

 - It is found to reduce feelings of heaviness in the lower legs, numbness, night time cramps, swellings, spider veins, and skin ulcers.

 - It helps with Alzheimer’s, acne, urticaria, eczema, arthritis, gout, wounds, cirrhosis of the liver, periodontal disease, peripheral vascular disease, scleroderma, vascular fragility, and inflammation.